 Many of the beaches near Cabo Pulmo feature excellent swimming and snorkeling opportunities.
 Try to purchase a mask and snorkel in Mulegé long before you get to Cabo Pulmo, because the prices are MUCH better in Mulegé!

 Our favorite spot to camp near Cabo Pulmo is a beach called Los Frailes.
 You can basically pull in anywhere that looks open, and it is free to camp!

 The snorkeling off the Northern edge of the beach (near the rocks) is excellent, and you will see plenty of colorful fish.
 Walk up and down the beach just to the south of Los Frailes to see rays, dolphins, and occasionally even whales!

-Best place in Baja California to visit (and camp)!
+The BEST Place in Baja California to Visit (and camp)!

 We saved the very best for last!
 The best place in Baja California to visit is Ojo de Liebre, which is just south of Guerrero Negro.